Wesleyan-Media-Project/party_classifier/README.md

 ### 3.2 Model

-The model is a random forest classifier, with CalibratedClassifierCV wrapped around it for smoother class probabilities (i.e. so that not all probabilities are either >0.99 or <0.01).

-Previously, we used logistic regression, with C=10 and solver='newton-cg', but the random forest has proven to be a better classifier.
+The model is a logistic regression classifier with L2 regulation.

 For more information about the models, you can look at the notes in the `/notes` folder.